Father's Day, What to Give the Man, Your Dad, Who Has Everything

-Sadly my Father passed away when I was only seventeen.
-Oh how I would love to be able to treat him on Father's Day.
-Treasure your Dad and make sure that he has a special day.
-Apart from giving you life he will hopefully have been your guardian, rock, tower of strength, support, provider and so much more.
+Sadly my Father passed away when I was aged only seventeen.
+Oh how I would love to be able to treat him on Father's Day, or any day in truth.

-This can make it very difficult though when celebrations such as Birthdays, Christmas and Father's Day.
+This can make it very difficult when there are celebrations such as Birthdays, Christmas and Father's Day.

 First things first then.

 What's your Father like?
 Does he have a wealth of hobbies and interests or is he a couch potato?
 Is money always tight for him or is money no object in his life?

 What I am really saying is, in order to buy your Dad the perfect Father's Day gift you need to know him well.
 You may or may not.

 This is why a little planning ahead and forethought will pay dividends.

 Try asking leading questions in the month before Father's Day to make sure you are still in touch with Dad's hobbies, hopes and dreams.

 Stay away from boring gifts such as socks and toiletries.
 Instead aim to be adventurous as long as you know Dad will like the result.

 It is no good you thinking that the gift is brilliant if Dad will hate it.